anu31d/Placement-Preparation---Anuska-Dasgupta/README.md

 **Disclaimer:** the Status column (dropdown/checkbox tracking) works properly only when the sheet is downloaded as an Excel file, it may not function as expected if used directly in Google Sheets view.

 - 📋 [Interview Prep Checklist](https://docs.google.com/spreadsheets/d/1zU4Fh9jlLpcgTIk-s5Jt1fhnLkyR1pn2/edit?usp=drive_link&ouid=109562783922922366967&rtpof=true&sd=true)
-  - **What it's for:** a checklist of must-know topics before you walk into an interview, it's a final gap-check, not a learning resource.
+  - **What it's for:** a checklist of must-know topics before you walk into an interview; it's a final gap-check, not a learning resource.
   - **How to use it:** go through it 2–3 weeks before your interviews start.
 For anything you can't confidently tick off, go back to the relevant DSA sheet above and revise that topic specifically.

 ---